CompuTec/processforce-docs/current/developer-guide/processforce-api/processforce-api-tutorial/pf-api-example-3.md

     rtg.Operations.U_OprCode = "Planing";
     ```

-3. when you want to add something on a second or more level (for example, Routing-Operation-Resources), you have to set the parent information first:
+3. when you want to add something at a second or more level (for example, Routing-Operation-Resources), you must first set the parent information:

     ```csharp
     rtg.OperationResources.U_RtgOprCode = 1;